Mastering the Taper: Proven Strategies to Arrive Fresh and Fast

 Step-by-step checklist

-4. Use personalised pace zones – if you have a system that defines your easy, tempo, and race‑pace zones, let it generate the exact intervals you need.
-This removes guess‑work and ensures you’re not drifting into “too easy” or “too hard”.
+4. Use personalised pace zones.
+If you have a system that defines your easy, tempo, and race-pace zones, let it generate the exact intervals you need.
+This removes guess-work.

-5. Leverage adaptive training – as the weeks progress, let the plan automatically adjust the volume based on the previous week’s load.
+5. Use adaptive training.
+As the weeks progress, let the plan automatically adjust the volume based on the previous week’s load.
 You’ll still see the same number of sessions, but each run will be a little shorter.

 Why these features matter